htcondor/htcondor/docs/misc-concepts/hooks.rst

 The Daemon ClassAd hooks permit the *condor_startd* and the *condor_schedd* daemons to execute hooks once or on a periodic basis.

-Note that standard universe jobs execute different *condor_starter* and *condor_shadow* daemons that do not implement any hook mechanisms.

 Job Hooks That Fetch Work
 -------------------------